Smurfgalway/G00323639Tasks/README.md

 task needs to intake text and display on screen buttons need to function and call controller and functions cancel function if the user does not want to enter a task

+code references and adaptations from Ionic website and Ionic framework when making this project